SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 ### Automatic categorization

 Save time by letting the system categorize requests for you.
-If this function is active, incoming e-mail requests will be analyzed to determine the best category for each request.
+If this function is active, incoming email requests will be analyzed to determine the best category for each request.
 In the footer of a request, you will see the category suggested by the system.
 Click the category link to update the request with the suggested category.

 <!-- Referenced links -->
 [1]: accept.md